mathieuSauvage/MayaFluidTextureViewer/README.md

 This is a Maya python script that generate a rig to view the texture parameters from a fluid.
-All the Rig will exist under a group named "fluidTextureVizualiser#" in the world.
+All the Rig will exist under a group named *fluidTextureViewer#* in the world.
 So deleting this group will delete the entire rig.

-the main controller created is fluidTextureViewerCtrl#
+the main controller created is *fluidTextureViewerCtrl#*

 with the attributes:

-* **translate** the only transformation available, just so you can offset the position of the viewer in space to put it where it's more convenient for you.
+* **translate** the only transformation available, just so you can offset the position of the viewer in space to put it in a convenient place.

 * **display Fluid Viewer** hide/display the viewer (fluid)